SophieDeBenedetto/phoenix-pair/post.md

 #### Broadcasting the Presence List: The Presence Diff Event
 In order to broadcast our list of present users to all of the subscribing clients, we have to...do nothing!

-Calling `Presence.track` will automatically send a `presence_diff` event to all of the subscribing clients.
+Calling `Presence.track` will automatically broadcast a `presence_diff` event to all of the subscribing clients.
 It will send this event with a payload of the list of present users, grouped under top-level keys of `"joins"` and `"leaves"`

 ```javascript
 %{